 Drink some Czech Beer

-Prague is famous for its beer so if you love beer you will love Prague.
+Prague is famous for its beer, so if you love beer you will love Prague.
 The beer is of a high quality and even better it is really cheap.
 In the past few years microbreweries and craft beers have become a thing in Prague, so if you fancy yourself a beer connoisseur then you are in luck.
 If you only visit one pub in Prague we recommend going to the Prague Beer Museum, a pub with traditional wooden benches and a lively atmosphere.
 It was out favourite spot for drinks in Prague and made for such a fun night out!
+There are also some really cool beer tours you can book yourself onto, in case you want to do some beer sampling.

 Brush up on your history at the Jewish Museum

-Prague has a big Jewish History and the museum tells the powerful and often tragic story of the Jewish community here.
+Prague has a lot of Jewish history and the museum tells the powerful and often tragic story of the Jewish community here.
 It is a sombre but fascinating place to visit.
 Tickets also include entry to the Old Jewish Cemetery were some prominent figures in Jewish history are buried.

 Cruise the Vltava River with some mulled wine

 Getting close to the bridges and buildings from the water is a great way to see Prague.
-We managed to hop on a river cruise that served mulled wine which was so perfect on a frosty November afternoon.
+We managed to hop on a river cruise that served coffee and cake which was so perfect on a frosty November afternoon.
 One of the most popular tour companies is Prague Boats who offer a number of different cruise options.
 We ended up doing a 45 minute cruise however with Prague-Venice which is a historical tour with some amazing views of Prague.

 Get Spiritual at St Nicholas’ Church